Special Educational Needs and Disabilities (SEND)

 In the first instance please contact the class teacher.
 If concerns remain we ask parents to speak to the SENCO and the Head teacher.
 In the unlikely events that issues are not resolved parents should contact the Chair of Governors.

-Please see our School SEND policy for a more information as to how we work as a school and alongside government guidelines to support children with SEND.
-This is available on the school website.
+Please see our school 'SEN Policy and Information Report' for a more information as to how we work as a school and alongside government guidelines to support children with SEND.
+This is available in the policies section of the school website.